loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

     - speaker : "Marcus PÖCKELMANN - (Martin-Luther-Universität Halle-Wittenberg, Institute of Computer Science)" subject : "The Aftermath of Plato.
 Searching for Traces in Vector Space." abstract : |
         This lecture presents different approaches and tools we developed within the project Digital Plato for the investigation of the aftermath and reception of Plato’s work.
-The essential aspect was the search for intertextual references to Plato in Ancient Greek literature, especially text passages that have been paraphrased by other authors.
+The essential aspect was the search for intertextual references to Plato in ancient Greek literature, especially text passages that have been paraphrased by other authors.
 One of our approaches, which will be explained here in detail, makes use of word embeddings and the Word Mover’s Distance (WMD) in particular to identify them.
 It was integrated into a comprehensive, web-based work environment that allows the exploratory analysis of such references.
-In fact, the tools developed for the Platonic works became so generic, that the application for studying the development of the aftermath and reception of other ancient authors within the corpus is possible too. biography : |
+In fact, the tools developed for the Platonic works have become so generic that they can also be applied to the study of aftermath and reception development of other ancient authors within the corpus. biography : |
-         Marcus Pöckelmann studied computer science at the Martin Luther University Halle-Wittenberg (Master 2013) and has been a member of the research group Molitor/Ritter since 2013.
-Within several interdisciplinary research projects he develops web-based applications for the investigation of intertextuality together with colleagues from different disciplines of the humanities.
-These include the working environments *LERA* for the analysis of complex text variants for scholarly editions, and Paraphrasis for the retrieval and evaluation of paraphrased text passages in the ancient Greek literature. venue : "C-6070-9"
+         Marcus Pöckelmann studied Computer Science at the Martin Luther University Halle-Wittenberg (Master’s 2013) and has been a member of the research group Molitor/Ritter since 2013.
+Within several interdisciplinary research projects, he develops web-based applications for the investigation of intertextuality together with colleagues from different disciplines of the humanities.
+These include the working environments LERA for the analysis of complex text variants for scholarly editions, and Paraphrasis for the retrieval and evaluation of paraphrased text passages in ancient Greek literature. venue : "C-6070-9"
       time : "2.45 PM"
     # speaker
     - speaker : "Marianne REBOUL (École Normale Supérieure de Lyon, Institut d'histoire des représentations et des idées dans la modernité)" subject : "AI for ancient languages, insights for small corpus processing." abstract : |
-        Language modeling systems via *deep learning* are dependent on clean and massive data.
+        Language modeling systems via deep learning are dependent on clean and massive data.
 However, such data does not exist for all languages and all eras.
 It is therefore necessary to go through other less traditional ways, especially if we want to study the way ancient texts were translated.
 Indeed, translations are only loosely aligned with the various source texts to which they refer, especially since translation modes and requirements change over time.
-The challenge of AI for translatology and ancient languages is therefore, among other things, to study the evolution of the perception and transmission of ancient texts "blindly", i.e. without any theoretical preconceptions, in order to re-examine previously unverifiable hypotheses and, if necessary, to propose new ones.
-We propose to apply our reflection to a particular case study, the French translations of the *Iliad* and the *Odyssey* of the 16th and 17th centuries. biography : |
+The challenge of AI use for translatology and ancient languages is found therefore, among other things, in the “blind” study of ancient texts’ perception and transmission evolution, i.e. without any theoretical preconceptions, in order to re-examine previously unverifiable hypotheses and, if necessary, to propose new ones.
+We propose to apply our reflection to a particular case study, the 16<sup>th</sup> and 17<sup>th</sup>-century French translations of the *Iliad* and the *Odyssey*. biography : |
-        Marianne Reboul is a lecturer in Digital Humanities at the École Normale Supérieure de Lyon, specializing in digital humanities and classics, more precisely in "digital classics".
+        Marianne Reboul is a lecturer in Digital Humanities at the École Normale Supérieure de Lyon, specializing in digital humanities and classics, more precisely in “digital classics”.
 She works in particular on the application of artificial intelligence techniques to ancient languages. venue : "C-6070-9"
       time : "3.30 PM"